US- Subway, Moe’s Southwest Grill, Panera Bread

 In this constantly evolving scenario, On-Demand Grocery Delivery might very well become a mainstay.

-How can Logistics tech help in this situation?
+How can Logistics tech help for on-demand grocery delivery business?

 With things on ground being very volatile, tech in logistics can go a long way in streamlining operations for companies looking to enter the On-Demand grocery delivery business.
 Here’s what tech can possibly do-